Have you ever experienced theft, vandalism, or other crime on your construction site?

 Some construction sites, like those on military bases, require the individual control of each worker.

-If this is the case, you need to tell your security installer so that he can set up the right construction site security access control solution.
+If this is the case, you need to tell your security installer so that he can set up the right construction site access control solution.

 Hattrix by Kantech is a great cloud solution for access control on construction sites.

-Tip 2: Leave no weak spots unprotected with a design plan
+Tip 2: Leave no weak spots unprotected with a design plan:

 Insist that your security installer gives you a security design plan.